 Today, however, our life expectancy is 84 years and we don’t get old at the age of 65 either physically or mentally.

-Lydia Bronte, PhD, director of the Aging Society Project and author of The Longevity Factor has discovered that many of us are likely to have three different careers over our lifetime – the first in our thirties and forties, the second in our fifties and sixties and then a third in our seventies.
+Lydia Bronte, PhD, director of the Aging Society Project and author of The Longevity Factor has discovered that many of us are likely to have three different careers over our lifetime.
+The first in our thirties and forties, the second in our fifties and sixties and a third in our seventies.

 In her research, she discovered that over half of the women she studied had a major peak of creativity beginning at about age fifty and in many cases lasting for twenty-five to thirty years!